The Product Manager Career Path

 2. Build analytical skills

-Being able to collect and sort through data to identify patterns, develop strategy, and solve problems is a fundamental part of the product manager role.
+Being able to collect and sort through data to identify patterns, develop strategies, and solve problems is a fundamental part of the product manager role.
 The stronger your analytical skills, the more successful you’ll be as a product manager.

 3. Understand UX

-Great product managers know their customer inside and out.
+Great product managers know their customers inside and out.
 That is why a background in user experience can be such a valuable asset for aspiring PMs.
 Building your UX skills can help you dig into the customer mindset and ask the right questions to develop a stronger product line.

 Product management is a growing and dynamic field with great opportunities for career advancement and professional development.
 And if you’re a problem solver with big ideas and a talent for leadership, it might even be the job for you.